-Chicago Cubs owners submit Chelsea bid
+Multiple bids submitted for Chelsea

 Last updated on .From the section Chelsea

-The Ricketts family, who own Major League Baseball team the Chicago Cubs, have submitted their offer to buy Chelsea.
+The Ricketts family, who own Major League Baseball team the Chicago Cubs, a consortium featuring Lord Coe and another group led by British property investor Nick Candy have all submitted offers to buy Chelsea.

-The bid, which is backed by billionaire hedge fund entrepreneur Ken Griffin, was submitted before the 21:00 GMT deadline on Friday.

-British property investor and Chelsea fan Nick Candy will also submit a bid.
+A deadline for bids was set for 21:00 GMT on Friday after the Premier League club had been put up for sale by Russian owner Roman Abramovich.

-On Friday, he said he had secured additional investment from South Korea to his Blue Football Consortium.
+Chelsea fan Candy said he had secured additional investment from South Korea and his bid is "over £2bn".

-Roman Abramovich's attempt to sell the club was halted after he was sanctioned by the UK government and his assets, including Chelsea, were frozen.
+Abramovich's attempt to sell the club was halted after he was sanctioned by the UK government and his assets, including Chelsea, were frozen.

 That move came in the wake of Russia's invasion of Ukraine, with Abramovich understood to have strong ties to Russian president Vladimir Putin.

-American investment firm Raine Group has been tasked with selling Chelsea and the UK government is expected to issue a new license, allowing the club to be sold, once a preferred buyer had been highlighted.
+American investment firm Raine Group has been tasked with selling Chelsea and the UK government is expected to issue a new licence, allowing the club to be sold, once a preferred buyer had been highlighted.

 The official deadline to purchase the west London Premier League club was 21:00 GMT on Friday, although some final bids are likely to be submitted into the weekend.

-There are still more than 20 interested parties, but the number of confirmed bids is likely to be 10-15.
+There are still more than 20 interested parties, but the number of confirmed bids is likely to be 10 to 15.

 Chelsea and Raine Group will make a shortlist next week, with the preferred bidder then requiring government approval, which will involve proving the source of funds and where the money goes next.

-Any sale will also need to be signed off by the Premier League's owners and directors test - known as the 'fit and proper person's test'.
+Any sale will also need to be signed off by the Premier League's owners' and directors' test - known as the 'fit and proper person's test'.

+One of the bids was submitted by a consortium led by ex-Liverpool chairman Sir Martin Broughton and Lord Coe.

+"I remain the only person [in the bidding process] to have effected a change of ownership at a major football club in a similar situation, which I did at Liverpool 12 years ago," Broughton, who is also a former British Airways chairman, said.

+"As a lifelong fan, I am committed to ensuring Chelsea maintains its preeminent position at the top of European football and making sure we put fans first."

+The consortium said fans would be "at the heart of decision making" if the bid was successful and it would "guarantee the club is never beholden to a single individual or sovereign wealth fund".

-A spokesperson for The Blue Football Consortium said: "I can confirm that the two South Korean firms Hana Financial Group and C&P Sports Group are a significant part of Mr Candy's global consortium of investors.
+A spokesperson for Candy's Blue Football Consortium said: "I can confirm that the two South Korean firms Hana Financial Group and C&P Sports Group are a significant part of Mr Candy's global consortium of investors.

 "Their involvement is representative of Chelsea's global brand and huge loyal fanbase in Asia."